Eileen-34/oyun/README.md

 # Rock Paper Scissors Game

 ## Overview
-This is a simple Rock Paper Scissors game developed in C++ using the SFML v2.6.2 (Simple and Fast Multimedia Library).
+This is a Rock Paper Scissors Game developed by Aylin Oymak as a project submission for "Programming in C++" course taught by D. Hackbarth in Summer Term '25 at Berlin School of Economics and Law.
-The game features a menu, play, rules, and an about page.
-The game is self-contained, meaning all assets are embedded into the executable.
-No additional files are required to run the game.

 ---

 ## Table of Contents